Polytoria/Docs/docs/classes/Player/index.md

 # Player
-> Non-constructional class
-> This class cannot be created with `Instance.new` constructor function.
+> This class cannot be created using the `Instance.new` function.

 A Player is an object controlled by players.